sarietta/theoputer-blog/content/posts/irq-mistake.md

 >}}) for details on that).

 Let's consider the timing diagram for the entire interrupt request.
-It's fairly complicated, but in putting this together, I actually discovered the issue this entire post is about.
-So while it's laborious (sometimes) to put these diagrams together, they are very useful for working through the challenging timing interactions of circuits, especially when there is self-dependence.
+It's fairly complicated, but in putting this together I actually discovered the issue this entire post is about.
+So while it's laborious to work through these diagrams, they can be very useful for sorting out the challenging timing interactions of circuits, especially when there is self-dependence.

 ![Timing Diagram](img/irq-mistake/2x/timing-diagram-1@2x.png)
 {class="center padded-white"}